-For example, given the assumption-based framework with the single inference rule $p \leftarrow p$ and set of assumptions $\{\neg p\}$, there exists no dispute tree for the sentence p.
+For example, given the assumption-based framework with the single inference rule $p \leftarrow p$ and set of assumptions $\{\neg p\}$ , there exists no dispute tree for the sentence p.

-As in the case of abstract dispute trees, to obtain a complete proof procedure, we need to specify a strategy for the proponent to find a counter-attack for each of the opponent's attacks.
+As in the case of abstract dispute trees, to obtain a proof procedure, we need to specify a strategy for searching the implicit and-or tree associated with the definition of concrete dispute tree.
 One part of this strategy is to find a culprit in every attack.
-The other part is to find a way of attacking the culprit.
+The other part is to find a way of counter-attacking the culprit.